stashed/stash/docs/concept.md

 To learn how to configure various backends for Restic, please visit [here](/docs/backends.md).

 ### spec.schedule
-`spec.schedule` is a [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26) that indicates how often `restic` commands are invokved for file groups.
+`spec.schedule` is a [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26) that indicates how often `restic` commands are invoked for file groups.
 At each tick, `restic backup` and `restic forget` commands are run for each of the configured file groups.

+### spec.useAutoPrefix
+When workloads use more than one replicas, the `restic` repository path needs to be set so that data from different replicas do not overwrite one another. `spec.useAutoPrefix` defines how Stash modifies backend repository prefix to handle this.
+There are 4 possible options.

+ - `Smart` option modifies repository prefix based on the workload kind. _This is the default value.
+This option is used, when no value is set.
+Usually, you should not need to use any other options._ This is how it works:
+    - StatefulSet: Adds Pod name as prefix to user provided backend prefix.
+If your StatefulSet dynamically allocates PVCs, this helps to backup them in their own `restic` repository.
+    - DaemonSet: Adds Node name as prefix to user provided backend prefix.
+This allows you to backup data from each node on a separate `restic` repository.
+    - Deployment, ReplicaSet, ReplicationController: Uses user provided backend prefix unchanged.
+ - `NodeName` option adds Node name to backend prefix for any type of workload.
+ - `PodName` option adds Pod name to backend prefix for any type of workload.
+ - `None` option uses user provided backend prefix unchanged for any type of workload.

+### spec.volumeMounts
+`spec.volumeMounts` refers to volumes to be mounted in `stash` sidecar to get access to fileGroup paths.

 ## Restic Status
-Stash operator updates `.status` of a Restic tpr everytime a backup operation is completed.
+Stash operator updates `.status` of a Restic tpr every time a backup operation is completed.

  - `status.backupCount` indicated the total number of backup operation completed for this Restic tpr.
  - `status.firstBackupTime` indicates the timestamp of first backup operation.